pivotal-cf-experimental/docs-utility-scripts/docs-ops-docs/split-pipeline.md

 1. Go to Concourse and check the pipelines to make sure they are present and building properly.
 Once the staging site is green for each, click the + icon on each pipeline to ensure that the production sites are running.

-**Note**: If you see the error `RuntimeError: Too many apps mapped to route!
+**Note:** If you see the error `RuntimeError: Too many apps mapped to route!
 Apps: docs-pas-kubernetes-blue, docs-pas-kubernetes-green` in the staging build in Concourse, log in to Apps Manager and ensure that one of the apps is stopped.